 I started An Organized (after)Life to change how people think about estate planning and legacy.
 To help you do the financial and legal organization to reduce the to-do list you’ll leave for the people who will grieve you and to help you understand that your legacy is what you’ll be remembered for and that you’re making it everyday.

-I’m Jennifer Gumbel.
+I’m Jen Gumbel.
 I’m an estate planning and probate attorney in Minnesota.
-When I grew up, I may have loved (and still do) “A Few Good Men”, but being a lawyer was never on my radar.
+When I grew up, being a lawyer was never on my radar.
 I wanted to teach.
 Being a teacher was and is my gift.
 As I went through college, I quickly learned that I didn’t have the high energy to keep up with little kids or get young adults interested in something.
 I wanted people to come already fired-up.

 My father suddenly died from an aggressive cancer when I was fourteen.
 People, lawyers included, are weird about death and can be unsure how to approach the issue.
 I don’t and I’m not.
 Young parents planning for a worst case scenario, people who just got a diagnosis, the elderly coming to grips that more life is behind than ahead, I can wrap my head around that.
 Helping people walk through legal issues or reducing the legal to-do list they’ll leave for their loved ones is my super power.